Have you ever found that you and your client weren’t speaking the same language when talking about a shoot?

 In Conclusion

 When working with a client, creating a mood board may be a process of back-and-forth before a clear direction is settled upon.
-Once you come to an agreement on creative direction, you can rest assured that you’ll be deliver exactly what your client is looking for.
+Once you come to an agreement on creative direction, you can rest assured that you’ll be delivering exactly what your client is looking for.